 Charge and turning point phase

-The charge temperature is the temperature you start the roast, or charge the beans at, the turning point temperature, is the lowest temperature that the beans reach.
+The charge temperature is the temperature you start the roast or charge the roaster at when introducing the beans.
+The turning point temperature is the lowest temperature that the beans reach before the temperature increases.
+This temperature signifies that the beans that have been introduced to the roaster have equalized to the roasting environmental temperature.

 Determine charge temperature